nikomatsakis/babysteps/babysteps/_posts/2020-02-11-async-interview-6-eliza-weisman.md

 but I don't specify it; it just gets enabled via some other dependency of mine.
 This also makes testing of feature flags hard. rustdoc integration could be better.
 All true, all challenging. =)

+### Comments?

+There is a [thread on the Rust users forum](https://users.rust-lang.org/t/async-interviews/35167/) for this series.